THE OUTLET’S DEMISE

 TENTATIVE PRELIMINARY SITE CONDOMINIUM

-A subdivision review usually consists of sewer management, utility, stormwater management, public roads, a permit review, and the examination of township building ordinances.
+A subdivision review usually consists of sewer management, utilities, stormwater management, public roads, permit review, and examination of township building ordinances.
 Many of these standard construction review components began on March 27, 2007.

 Minutes read,